Achilles Tendonitis Treatment near Ovingham, 5082

 Achilles Tendinitis (Achilles Tendonitis)

 At SA Running Injury Clinic, Achilles Tendinitis is the most common presenting Achilles Injury.
-It is characterised by acute inflammation.
+In Achilles Tendonitis, the achilles becomes inflamed.
 This is combined with the tendon thickening and swelling.
-Achilles Tendonitis progresses and gets worse over time, that's why it's important to treat it as soon as it presents itself.
+It's a chronic issue that develops over an extended period and can be very difficult to settle the longer it is left unattended.

-It often presents itself as stiffness at the back of the foot, especially when rising in the morning.
+Symptoms usually include stiffness behind the heel or ankle when rising in the morning.
 Usually, this condition improves with exercise in the body is warm, but the stiffness returns after the body is cooled again.
 During early stages of pathology, the site is attended by cells that try to control the inflammation.
 At this point the condition is still easy to treat and has a fast recovery time.
 If left for over 6 months, it may develop into Achilles Tendinosis (see below) which may take 6-12 months to recover.

 At SA Running Injury Clinic, we see athletes presenting with an Achilles Tendon injury which has dogged them for over half a year.
-At this progressed stage of pathology, the tendon make up has changed significantly, and the condition will be more difficult to treat.
+The makeup of the tendon has completely changed and this is substantially more difficult to resolve than Achilles Tendinitis.

 At SA Running Injury Clinic we occasionally see a more difficult injury called Retrocalcaneal Bursitis.
 It refers to an inflammation within the lubricating fluid like the sac that lies between the heel bone and the Achilles tendon.
 It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
 This bony prominence is known as a Haglund's deformity.